 - 1. Both parents/guardians are requested to sign below to acknowledge the visit. - 2.
 Guests are reminded to dress appropriately.
-Guests are requested not to wear jeans, t-shirts, sneakers, other inappropriate clothing, or any body jewelry and boys are also requested not to wear earrings. - 3.
+Guests are requested not to wear jeans, T-shirts, sneakers, other inappropriate clothing, or body jewelry.
+Boys are requested not to wear earrings. - 3.
 Guests must abide by the health and safety protocols established.

 Date of Visit:

 Name of Student

 Parent Signature

 Name of Guest

+Reason for Visit

 Teacher Acknowledgment

-.

-ADDENDUM 2 DIOCESE OF SCRANTON OFFICE OF CATHOLIC SCHOOLS

-FIELD TRIP FORM
+DIOCESE OF SCRANTON CATHOLIC SCHOOLS OFFICE ADDENDUM 8 FIELD TRIP FORM

-PARENTAL/GUARDIAN CONSEN TT FORM AND LIABILITY WAIVER
+PARENTAL/GUARDIAN CONSENT FORM AND LIABILITY WAIVER

 Participant's Name: Birth Date:

 Parent/Guardian's Name:

-Home Address:

 Home Phone: Work Phone:

 E-Mail Parent Cell Number

-my child, (Child's Name)school sponsored event that requires transportation to grant permission to to participate in this a location away from the school site.
-This activity will of school employees and/or volunteers from
+my child, (Child's Name) school sponsored event that requires transpo take place under the guidance and grant permission to to participate in this ortation to a location away from the school site.
+This activity will direction of school employees and/or volunteers from

+(Name of School) :

 A brief description of the activity follows:

 Type of event and purpose of trip

 Location of event: Date:

 Individual(s) in charge:

 Estimated time of departure: Return:

 Mode of transportation to and from event:

 Cost (if any):\$

-As parent and/or legal guardian, I remain legally renamed minor participant. esponsible for any personal actions taken by the above
+As parent and/or legal guardian, I remain named minor participant. legally responsible for any personal actions taken by the above

-and defend (Name of School) and the Diocese of Scranton, and the Bishop of Scranton and all actions, claims, demands, damages, cost or in connection with my child attending the event medical treatment in connection therewith, and I agr its officers, directors and agents, nton, or representatives associated with the event, from its, expenses and all consequential damage arising from or in connection with any illness or injury or cost of tree to compensate the school, its officers, directors and iton, chaperones, or representatives associated with the ising therewith.
+and defend (Name of School) and the Diocese of Scranton, and the Bisho any and all actions, claims, demands, dama or in connection with my child attending medical treatment in connection therewith, ed herein, or our heirs, successors and assigns, to hold harmless its officers, directors and agents, op of Scranton, or representatives associated with the event, from ages, costs, expenses and all consequential damage arising from the event or in connection with any illness or injury or cost of , and I agree to compensate the school, its officers, directors and of Scranton, chaperones, or representatives associated with the penses arising therewith.

 Signature: Date:

-RETURN TO: BY
+RETURN TO:BY